grygy/pv217-microservices-materials/03/README.md

 }
 ```

 Note that `FlightServiceApplication` extends `Application` class from `jakarta.ws.rs.core.Application`.
-It defines the components of an application and supplies additional meta-data.
+It can define the components of an application and supplies additional meta-data.
 It's not necessary to extend this class, but it's required for the use
 of `@OpenAPIDefinition`.

 #### Resource annotation